-The augmented reality finds its place in the production as well, there is a lot of opportunities to use it.
+Augmented reality finds its place in production as well, there is a lot of opportunities to use it.
 In general, the expanded reality is particularly useful in logistics (according to DHL’s study, there are 11 possible ways of using AR), in hall planning and prototyping, and in virtual training.

 Use in logistics